Mael-667/Liquid-Glass-CSS/README.md

-# Liquid Glass CSS / React
+# Liquid Glass React

-Liquid Glass is a lightweight CSS/JavaScript library inspired by Apple’s Liquid Glass aesthetic.
+Liquid Glass is a lightweight React library inspired by Apple’s Liquid Glass aesthetic.
 It provides a frosted glass effect with subtle refraction, blur and dynamic color tinting based on the surrounding environment.